What to Expect When You're Expecting (film): Plot

-Ramsey Cooper, a famous race car driver, and Gary's father, is married to a much younger woman named Skyler, making her Gary's stepmother.
-She treats Gary as her own son despite her obviously not being his mother, much to Gary's annoyance.
-During a brunch where Wendy and Gary announce her pregnancy, Ramsey and Skyler also announce they are expecting.
-Unlike Wendy, Skyler cruises through her pregnancy without issues.
-Wendy envies her and detests her ease; however, soon after Skyler gives birth to twin girls, she and Ramsey are shown struggling with the fussy babies.
+Ramsey Cooper, a famous race car driver and Gary's father, is married to a much younger woman named Skyler, who dotes on Gary and treats him like a son despite their closeness in age, much to Gary's annoyance.
+When Wendy and Gary announce her pregnancy to Ramsey and Skyler, they reveal they are also expecting.
+Unlike Wendy, Skyler cruises through her pregnancy without issues, much to Wendy's chagrin.
+However, after Skyler gives birth to twin daughters named Aila and Nila, she and Ramsey struggle to manage the fussy babies.